slazyslother/API-Rate-Limiting-and-Throttling-in-Application/README.md

 # API Rate Limiting and Throttling in Application

-This project involves implementing rate limiting in a C++ API to prevent abuse and ensure fair usage.
+This project involves implementing rate limiting in a API to prevent abuse and ensure fair usage.
 Rate limiting restricts the number of requests a client can make within a specific time frame.
 Libraries or services like Redis will be used to manage rate limits.
 Additionally, monitoring and adjusting rate limits based on usage patterns will be implemented to optimize performance and ensure scalability.

 <br/>